 The Mito Foundation supports students by providing a flexible scholarship program.
 Recipients of these scholarships may investigate a range of different areas and all have one ultimate goal – to be part of the solution in finding a cure and effective treatment for mito.

-Mito Foundation PhD Top-up Scholarships “top-up” researcher’s existing National Health and Medical Research Council (NHMRC), Australian Research Council (ARC) or similar scholarship.
-Mito Foundation PhD Top-up Scholarships comprise two components:
+Mito Foundation PhD Top-up Scholarships “top up” researchers' existing National Health and Medical Research Council (NHMRC), Australian Research Council (ARC) or similar scholarships.
+Mito Foundation PhD Top-up Scholarships are comprised of two components:

 Funding Round, Applications and Report Templates